Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/Walkthrough-on-multi-tier-app-migration-process-to-aws.md

 **In this walkthrough, we will migrate a multi-tier webapp [Legacy Java Application] to the cloud, namely AWS.**<br>
-**We will run all our webapp environment components on EC2 instances fully managed by us.**<br>
-**We will run our own Message Broker server, MySQL server, Java Application frontend server and Memcached server.**<br>
+**We will run all our webapp environment components on EC2 instances fully managed by us.
+More specifically, We will be running our own Message Broker server, MySQL server, Java Application frontend server and Memcached server.**<br>

-**_Through this journey, we are strictly implementing the Lift and Shift Migration strategy._**
+**_Through this journey, we are strictly implementing the Lift and Shift Migration Strategy._**

 ## Prerequisite